 BACKUP now searches disk and pack for each file it is asked to print.
 If a requested file is present on both families, it will be printed twice.
-If only the files under one of these present on both families, it will be printed twice.
-If families is to be printed, the following syntax must be used:
+If only the files under one of these families is to be printed, the following syntax must be used: